PoCInnovation/MerkleTreeAuth/README.md

 ## Step 02 - Test Contract

-In order to test your contract, you are going to use mocha which helps create easy unit tests.
+In order to test your contract, you are going to use chai which helps create easy unit tests.
 Here are the steps you will follow:

 - Create a set of tests called __MerkleTreeAuth__.
 - Create a __getAccounts__ function called that will return the first two signers accounts of ethers.